balazs630/Skate-Budapest-Backend/VM INSTANCE README.md

 ```

 * Add new server connection: connect with default user/pass/database: postgres/postgres/postgres
-* Create a new superuser with new database using pgAdmin
+* Create a new main database with a new user using pgAdmin
-* Create tables, insert base data into the database:
-  * `/Resources/skate-budapest.sql`
+* Execute seed data/migration sql scripts into the database from the `/Resources` folder.

 ### **Nginx web server install, configuration**